 2. Hepatitis B

-Painfully swollen pancreas glands have been reported in some people taking tenofovir as part of HAART.
+Painfully swollen pancreas glands have been reported in some people taking tenofovir as part of ART.
 Higher-than-normal levels in the blood of the enzyme amylase (made by the pancreas gland) have been detected in some people taking tenofovir.
 This increase may be suggestive of inflammation in the pancreas gland.
 Symptoms of pancreatitis can include the following:

 - abdominal pain, particularly when laying down